SilenHax/SilenHax.github.io/docs/blog.md

 |   challenge_response: supported
 |_  message_signing: disabled (dangerous, but default)

 Service detection performed.
-Please report any incorrect results at https://nmap.org/submit/ .
-Nmap done: 1 IP address (1 host up) scanned in 19.93 seconds
+Please report any incorrect results at https://nmap.org/submit/ Nmap done: 1 IP address (1 host up) scanned in 19.93 seconds
 </pre></td></tr></tbody></table></code></pre></div></div>

 I personally didn't even try to enumerate smb further, luckily, I saw in other writeups that it's a honeypot
 <p>However, we can see, that on port 80 there's an http server<p>
-##http
+<h1>http</h1>
 <img src="/images/blog_main.png" alt="Wordpress Home site" />
 We can see, that it is a wordpress blog, so I run wpscan (I removed boring stuff):